Articles

 • Falls that occur on privately owned commercial premises

-• Falls occurring on government or state-owned property
+• Falls occurring on government or state-owned property, or while at work

 There are a variety of considerations that come into play for each category of accident.
 As noted, general substantive Maryland law requires the owner or possessor of any real property to keep that property clear of dangerous and defective conditions of which they knew or should have known, so as to avoid the risk of injury to others.
 This obligation or duty would include a responsibility to remedy the dangerous or defective condition and to warn others of the condition during the pendency of the repair process.
 Additionally, many local governments have enacts separate laws, ordinances or regulations requiring additional specific duties imposing and time frames for the removal of snow and ice.1 If the property upon which the accident happened is controlled by a state or local government, the defense of governmental immunity and applicable notice requirements to government agencies and entities will come into play.